jar398/listtools/doc/method.md

 have taxa with identical exemplar sets that, according to the checklists, very likely denote distinct taxa.

-The most important case is to try to identify the taxa within a single block (records all having the same nonempty exemplar set).
+The most important case is to try to identify and compare the taxa within a single block (records all having the same nonempty exemplar set).
 The records involved that come from the A checklist will be a descendant/ancestor sequence or 'lineage' and similarly for the ones from B.  Interleaving these sequences is tricky.